Interview with Limahl & new release ‘Still in Love.’

 I would save up all my money, working all day gardening or delivering bread and newspaper rounds, and then go down to the record shop.
-I was so excited to buy a single that was in the charts.
+I was so excited to buy a single that was on the charts.
 It was like a trophy.
 I owned something that is culturally important.
-I became the self-appointed DJ at the Youth Club twice a week in Pemberton, Wigan where I grew up.
+I became the self-appointed DJ at the Youth Club twice a week in Pemberton, Wigan, where I grew up.
 Everyone knew that Chris was the guy that brought the records.
 I thought this would be cool.
-I could be a DJ or a presenter, or something.
+I could be a DJ or a presenter or something.

 How it all started.
-I went into a pub in South London with a friend and there was a trio on stage.
-There was no-one in; only 6 people.
+I went into a pub in South London with a friend, and there was a trio on stage.
+There was no one in, only 6 people.
 The compère said if anyone wanted to get up and sing, come up and see me.
 My friend Paul nudged me to go up because he knew I liked to sing.
-So I went up on stage and the keyboard player asked me what I wanted to do.
+So I went up on stage, and the keyboard player asked me what I wanted to do.
 The first song that came into my head was Yesterday by The Beatles.
 I had a standing ovation from the six people.
 It was a thrilling moment and a turning point.
-All I could think about that night was maybe I can sing.
+All I could think about that night was maybe I could sing.
 My mate Paul said why don’t you pursue it?
 So I started taking singing lessons.

-After this, I met a friend called Eira who introduced me to her theatre agent.
+After this, I met a friend called Eira, who introduced me to her theatre agent.
 My first job was in Panto at the Grand Theatre in Swansea.
 I was in Aladdin.
-I was just a chorus boy but it was a big thing for me because first of all, it was exciting to travel.
-I was going to Swansea and I had never been to Wales.
+Just a chorus boy, but it was a big thing for me because it was exciting to travel.
+I was going to Swansea, and I had never been to Wales.
 And also I was getting paid to sing.
-I was only in the chorus of a panto but it seemed like a really big thing.
-From that, I auditioned for a part in a tour of Joseph and the Amazing Dreamcoat and from there I went on to do a show called Godspell by the same writer as Wicked, Evan Swartz.
+I was only in the chorus of a Panto, but it seemed like a really big thing.
+From that, I auditioned for a part in a tour of Joseph and the Amazing Dreamcoat and from there, I went on to do a show called Godspell by the same writer as Wicked, Evan Swartz.

 This is where the blonde hair started because, in the show, we had 6 guys and 6 girls.
-The girls all had a different look; one had red hair, brunette, wavy hair, straight hair.
+The girls all had different looks; one had red hair, and a brunette had wavy hair and straight hair.
 All the guys had the same hair, brown and mousy.
 I went to Director Chris Dunnum and said we all look exactly the same, the guys.
-So I would like to go to the hairdressers and I fancy going blonde.
-He gave me his blessing, and so I went off to a dodgy salon and thankfully didn’t come out with orange hair.
+So I would like to go to the hairdresser and fancy going blonde.
+He gave me his blessing, so I went to a dodgy salon and, thankfully, didn’t come out with orange hair.
 We joked that this has happened to both of us.
 One thing led to another.
-I was in a few bands then met Art Nouveau who became Kajajgoogoo, and the rest as they say…
+I was in a few bands, then met Art Nouveau, who became Kajajgoogoo, and the rest, as they say…